najafiseo/OpenAI-tool/README.md

 # openai-tool
 It is a tool that you can do many different things with it, such as generateing article in bulk and etc.

-In the following, I will explain the detailed information and how to use it
+In the following, I will explain the detailed information and how to use it you just need to use an OpenAi API

 # How to use the tool: